nebil-ben-mabrouk/Prostor-Scheduler/README.markdown

 The Embedded REST Server communicates via the port '8181' on the Nimbus host.
 This port can be modified by simply editing the file '/src/main/resources/Scheduler.properties'.
 Developers should change the line "rest.resources.port=8181".

-## Integrate the Prostor-Scheduler in Storm Nimbus
+## Integrate Prostor-Scheduler in Storm Nimbus
 1- Copy the jar file 'prostor-scheduler.jar' into the directory 'STORM-HOME/lib/' (where 'STORM-HOME' is the install directory of Storm Nimbus).

 2- Declare the scheduler in the configuration file 'storm.yaml', by adding the following line: